 Signature Caribbean Dishes

-- Stewed Saltfish (St Lucia): Salted codfish (or saltfish) is a popular menu item all over the Caribbean, but this recipe was perfected by the St. Lucians.
+Loaded with healthy snapper and tilapia with delicious seasonings, this stew fish is a popular menu item all over the Caribbean.
 Enjoy this hearty stew at any time of the day.

-- Poulet En Sauce (Haiti Chicken Stew): Haitian food is full of soul and this Poulet in Sauce is no exception.
-Seasoned chicken is pan-seared then simmered to perfection in a rich sauce.
+Haitian food is full of soul and this Poulet in Sauce is no exception.
+Seasoned chicken is pan-seared and then simmered to perfection in a rich sauce.

 Caribbean Breakfast Food